poojithM/Youtube-Video-Q-A-using-GPT-4.o/README.md

 streamlit run app.py
 ```
-- Navigate to the provided local URL (typically http://localhost:8501) in your web browser to view and interact with the application.
+- Navigate to the web browser to view and interact with the application.

 ## Interacting with the Application
 - Enter a YouTube Video Link: Input the URL of the YouTube video you want to analyze in the sidebar.